 After creating multiple layers for different objects, now it’s time to polish them and work on the details.
 Be careful here, you might be drawing, erasing, moving around, or applying effects on the wrong layers.

-In summer 2017, I took a creative Illustrator class in Barcelona.
-For most of the projects, I had to submit a digital version, so I would use the pen or pencil tool to trace my work and then use a brush or fill tool to color it.
+In the summer 2017, I took a creative Illustrator class in Barcelona.
+For most of the projects, I had to submit a digital version, so I would use the Pen Tool or Pencil Tool to trace my work and then use a brush or fill tool to color it.

 Believe me, it’s no fun!
 Actually, it can be a disaster.
 So, lock the layers that you’re not working on!
 This simple step saves you time and energy.

 Working on layers in Adobe Illustrator can only bring you benefits.
 It keeps your artwork more organized and allows you to edit a specific part of an image without affecting the rest.

 Layers are also useful for manipulating multiple objects within the layer.
 Such as changing colors and moving objects.
 For example, if you want to change all text colors to red, simply click the circle next to the layer to select all, and change colors or move around the whole layer.

 It’s important to use layers when you are working on drawings and illustrations to separate your stroke and fill colors for easy editing.
 And you should definitely lock the layers that you don’t want to modify.

 Imagine, you want to erase the excess stroke on the edge, but instead, you erase the filled area as well.
 Sad.

 Lock the layer when you don’t want to move while moving around the others.
 If you want to delete everything except for one, lock that layer, select all and delete.
 It’s faster than deleting one by one.
 See? it’s time-saving.